Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Experimental Setup

 The simulations were implemented using a Python-based quantum chemistry stack combining several specialized libraries with strict version control, as listed in \Cref{tab:software_dependencies}.

-The computational workflow proceeded through several stages, constructing the second-quantized Hamiltonian via PySCF in STO-3G basis, applying Jordan-Wigner mapping to obtain the qubit Hamiltonian, pruning small terms ($|\gamma_i| < \mathrm{threshold}$).
-The pruning threshold was set according to \cref{eq:truncation_threshold} in Section~\ref{sec:vha}, using $p=0.999$ to retain the most significant Hamiltonian terms while reducing circuit complexity.
+The computational workflow proceeded through several stages, constructing the second-quantized Hamiltonian via {\texttt{pyscf}} in \ac{sto3g} basis, applying Jordan-Wigner mapping to obtain the qubit Hamiltonian, pruning small terms ($|\gamma_i| < \mathrm{threshold}$).
+The pruning threshold was set according to \cref{eq:truncation_threshold} in {\cref{sec:vha}, using $p=0.999$ to retain the most significant Hamiltonian terms while reducing circuit complexity.
 This corresponds to keeping terms whose cumulative contribution accounts for 99.9\% of the total non-Coulomb two-body interaction strength.
-Building the \ac{tvha} ansatz with Trotterized time evolution operators, optimizing parameters using classical optimizers, and repeating for all molecule-optimizer-initialization combinations.
-The implementation used Qiskit Nature's operator formalism for efficient Pauli string manipulation, with custom modifications for variational Hamiltonian approximation terms.
+The workflow continued by building the \ac{tvha} ansatz with Trotterized time evolution operators, optimizing parameters using classical optimizers, and repeating the process for all molecule-optimizer-initialization combinations.
+The implementation used {\texttt{qiskit\_nature}}'s operator formalism for efficient Pauli string manipulation, with custom modifications for variational Hamiltonian approximation terms.
 All simulations recorded complete optimization trajectories including energy evaluations, parameter updates, and convergence metrics.